-Given the limited precedent for organic enrichment effects on key taxa and the time required for such effects to become detectable, establishing EQS for biogenic habitats at this stage would be premature.
+Given the limited precedent for organic enrichment effects on key taxa and the time required for such effects to become detectable, establishing AMT for biogenic habitats at this stage would be premature.
 Instead, potential adverse impacts to ecosystem function should be assessed through multiple lines of evidence relative to background conditions and over time, allowing farm-related effects to be distinguished from natural variability and changes in individual indicators to be interpreted in the context of broader ecosystem change, in accordance with Table C-2.

 Table C-1.
-Guiding environmental principles, initial-EQS and response triggers for sandy habitats.
-Tier 1 indicators are to be used routinely to assess environmental impact and, when breached, should trigger Tier 2 surveys.
-S2-(UV) = total free sulphides, UV = ultraviolet (spectrophotometry) method, b-MBI = bacterial Metabarcoding Biotic Index, DO = dissolved oxygen, AMBI = AZTI’s Marine Biotic Index, BQI = Benthic Quality Index, N = total abundance, S = taxa richness, H' = Shannon–Wiener diversity index, d = Margalef’s diversity index, J' = Pielou’s evenness.
+Guiding environmental principles, -adaptive management triggers (AMT) and indicators, associated thresholds and response triggers for sandy habitats.
+Under the tiered monitoring approach, Tier 1 indicators are to be used routinely to assess environmental impact and, when breached, should trigger Tier 2 surveys.
+S2-(UV) = total free sulphides (ultraviolet (spectrophotometry) method), b-MBI = bacterial Metabarcoding Biotic Index, DO = dissolved oxygen, AMBI = AZTI’s Marine Biotic Index, BQI = Benthic Quality Index, N = total abundance, S = taxa richness, H' = Shannon–Wiener diversity index, d = Margalef’s diversity index, J' = Pielou’s evenness.